Autism (ASD) Assessment & Multisensory Learning Support in Ashbury

 During an ASD assessment for a child or adult, you may be requested to undergo:

-• Interviews (with yourself, your child, and/or with other primary carers)
+• Conversations (with yourself, your child, and/or with other main caregivers)

-• Noticing your (or your child’s) engagement with others
+• Watching your (or your child’s) social interactions

 Without a doubt, the sooner autism is identified, the better it may be for the individual’s overall well-being.
 It may significantly boost their self-esteem and understanding, granting them a sense of identity they may have been lacking.
 Additionally, a diagnosis may be able to streamline the process of obtaining financial assistance and support for families.

-Despite the fact that autism can be detected in some children at 18 months of age or even earlier, the average age for diagnosis is usually around three years old.
-Children who have a family history of autism, such as a sibling or parent, are often assessed at a younger age compared to others.
+While it is possible to detect autism in some children as early as 18 months or even earlier, the average age for diagnosis is typically around three years old.
+Children with a family history of autism, such as a sibling or parent, are often assessed at a younger age.

 The Orton-Gillingham multisensory approach helps those with: ADD/ADHD (although not a formal learning disorder), DyslexiaDysgraphiaDyscalculia, Reading remediation (students without a learning disorder), Generalised learning disorders, Maths, and ESL.